Frequently Asked Questions:

 An internship outside of McGill may lead to your involvement with an off-campus project of some sort that you can integrate with a university research project.
 The Faculty of Arts offers an impressive internship program for Arts undergraduates; for more details, please consult the Arts Internships website.

 The Arts advising staff give degree planning workshops every winter term to undergraduate Arts students.
-At this workshop, the advisers go into detail about the types of program combinations that are available within the B.A. degree, and the type of preparation needed for graduate studies.
+At this workshop, the advisors go into detail about the types of program combinations that are available within the B.A. degree, and the type of preparation needed for graduate studies.
 For more information about our degree planning workshops, please consult the following Arts OASIS.

 5. How do I go about searching for a good program that also suits my needs?